AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/dashboards/creating-and-managing-dashboards/canvas-dashboards-overview.md

 * prompted reports
 * distribution through layout templates

-For a complete list of features that have been added to Canvas Dashboards, see (Canvas Dashboards: release activity)[/help/quicksilver/product-announcements/betas/canvas-dashboards-beta/canvas-dashboards-release-activity.md]
+For a complete list of features that have been added to Canvas Dashboards, see [Canvas Dashboards: release activity](/help/quicksilver/product-announcements/betas/canvas-dashboards-beta/canvas-dashboards-release-activity.md)

 ## Access Canvas Dashboards